 Indigenous Research Collaborator

-This credential is available to Indigenous community-based researchers working in teams with local researchers and CDU staff on a research project in the Northern Territory.
-It is designed to acknowledge the recipients participation in cross-cultural facilitation and research, and the role they play as a young person learning from experienced researchers and family members.
+This credential is available to Indigenous research mentorees working in teams with other Indigenous researchers and CDU staff on a research project in the Northern Territory.
+It is designed to acknowledge the recipient’s participation in the cross-cultural facilitation of community-based research, and the role they play as a young person learning from experienced researchers and family members.

-- Creation of a research profile detailing who you are, plus any previous work or research experience
+- Creation of a research profile detailing who you are, and your previous work (including research experience)

-- Participation in one or more collaborative research projects undertaken under Elder Authority with local researchers and CDU staff
+- Successful participation in one or more collaborative research projects undertaken under Elder Authority with local researchers and CDU staff.

 Credential will be authorised by an appropriate senior Indigenous authority and the Dean of the College of Indigenous Futures, Arts and Society, CDU.

 How to apply: